iotaledger/iri/STYLEGUIDE.md

     // Good.
     import com.iota.baz.foo.BazFoo;
     import com.iota.Foo;
-    //This is fine because it is long enough and a specifric subpackage was specified. import com.iota.bar.foo.collections.*
+    //This is fine because it is long enough and a specific subpackage was specified. import com.iota.bar.foo.collections.*

     interface Bar extends Foo {